briandconnelly/nicheconstruct/paper/response_to_reviewers.md

 > L157 Why is the subscript 'g' needed here?
 I can't see where this is ever summed over in the subsequent equations, so the notation might be overcomplicated here.

 We have removed the 'g' subscript from the main text.
-However, we continue to use the 'g' subscript in the Supporting Information to indicate a particular genotype as before.
+However, we continue to use the 'g' subscript in the Supplementary Material to indicate a particular genotype as before.

 > L172 / Eq 4 The costs and benefits of cooperation are always crucial in models like this, but while the costs are clear, the benefits are spread out using this equation.
 I feel like this should be clarified a little more - can the effects of this equation be reproduced in equation 2 such that both the costs and benefits of cooperation are explicitly expressed through effects on individual fitness?